GabrielEHM/Tribute-page-FCC/README.md

 # Tribute-page-FCC
-Tribute page project for FCC
+Tribute page project for FCC.
+This project can be reached at https://gabrielehm.github.io/Tribute-page-FCC/

 ## Concepts practiced
 - HTML5